About the Project

 THIS WEB SITE

-This site records and makes publicly available some of the materials discovered in the course of the research, most importantly the manuscript described above that is Jack’s own answer to the research question.
+This site records and makes publicly available some of the materials discovered in the course of the research, most importantly the manuscript, ‘The Fullness of Life‘ that is Jack’s own answer to the research question.
 It also provides biographical information, excerpts from the Secret Service files that were compiled about him, a bibliography of his books and selected bibliographies of writings about his work, and lists the publications and presentations based on the research.